To minimise the spread of COVID-19, businesses across the globe are hurrying to implement remote working for employees.

 If you will access a corporate network, ensure multi-factor authentication is set up.

-There is an abundance of COVID-19 scams circulating via email right now.
+There is an abundance of COVID-19 scams circulating via email and phone networks right now.
 Never click on any email or link you do not trust.
 Delete it immediately – it’s not worth the risk.

 Back up files regularly